-- Use the isolation switch to remove voltage on all phases. - 2.
+- 1. Use the isolation switch to remove voltage on all phases. - 2.
 Get personnel who are injured or in danger to safety.
-Get personnel who are having difficulty breathing to fresh air immediately. - Perform first aid. - Alert rescue/emergency personnel and inform them of the hazards of the conveyed medium according to the Safety Data Sheet. - 5.
-Safeguard the hazardous area. - Fight small incipient fires only with fire extinguishers approved for low-voltage electrical equipment and the conveyed medium.
+Get personnel who are having difficulty breathing to fresh air immediately. - 3.
+Perform first aid. - 4.
+Alert rescue/emergency personnel and inform them of the hazards of the conveyed medium according to the Safety Data Sheet. - 5.
+Safeguard the hazardous area. - 6.
+Fight small incipient fires only with fire extinguishers approved for low-voltage electrical equipment and the conveyed medium.

-AWARNING Risk of burn, risk of poisoning from smoke inhalation Burns, damage to respiratory tract.
+AWARNING Risk of burn, risk of poisoning from smoke inhalation

+Burns, damage to respiratory tract.

-- If the fan housing is made of PVC, there will be adverse health effects and caustic smoke when burnt. - Maintain a safe distance when extinguishing. - ▶ Pay attention to the direction in which the smoke is spreading.
+- The thermoplastic of the fan generates smoke when burnt. - If the fan housing is made of PVC, there will be adverse health effects and caustic smoke when burnt. - ▶ Maintain a safe distance when extinguishing. - ▶ Pay attention to the direction in which the smoke is spreading.